-* Note: This is not a comprehensive list and there may be essential jobs and majors that we missed.
-Also note that these majors can come in varying forms of degree levels and certificates.
+* Please note: This is not a comprehensive list, and there may be essential jobs and majors that we missed.
+Also note that these majors come in varying forms of degree levels and certificates.

 Health care providers

 Health care workers are on the front lines fighting for our safety during this pandemic.
 They’re working long hours, protecting patients and other people, and boosting morale at a time when it’s low.
 These incredibly hardworking and caring people are the first to risk infection to aid others who are already sick.
 If that sounds like you, here are some majors that can help you enter the field.